AntoineSoetewey/statsandr/content/about.md

 When possible, for all statistical concepts covered in this blog, I try to write an article on how to apply them in R (and share the code).
 I also occasionally present some work related to data science & [data visualization](/tags/visualization/) using R, news about my [research](/tags/research/) and, to a smaller extent, my journey in the [blogging](/tags/blogging/) world.

 (For the interested reader, see a [review of the blog after one year](/blog/track-blog-performance-in-r/)---and some thoughts about the future plans.
-In this review, I track its performance in R by analyzing page views, sessions, users and engagement using the `{googleAnayticsR}` package.)
+In this review, I track its performance in R by analyzing page views, sessions, users and engagement using the `{googleAnalyticsR}` package.)

 ## Why?